 - Anonymity.
 It is imperative that each respondent has absolute confidence that their responses will be anonymous.
 Failing anonymity, each respondent would predictably over-rate each item, skewing the results to the high end of the scale.
 Such inflated ratings are meaningless and provide no value for analysis, motivation or education.
 TBI uses a series of assurances to respondents regarding the confidentiality of responses.
 Our commitment to respondent anonymity is absolute.
 Research and legal actions associated with 360◦ feedback have demonstrated that commitments to respondents assuring their anonymous responses like those made in TBI are sustainable, even in legal actions.

 - Safeguards.
 Additional safeguards are used to assure the metrics qualities are consistently high.
-In the unusual case where the small sample does not produce a reliable result, TBI reports flag the items and provide an indication of the degree of unreliability.
+In the unusual case where the small sample does not produce a reliable result, TBI reports flag the items and indicate the degree of unreliability.

 - Reports.
 TBI reports provide a great deal of data regarding the consensus of each board.
-A careful examination of TBI reports shows a wide variety of data views in order to assure the results are both understandable and reliable.
-These combined actions work together to maximize reliability, credibility and validity of BI reports.
+A careful examination of TBI reports shows a wide variety of data views to assure the results are both understandable and reliable.
+These combined actions work together to maximize reliability, credibility, and validity of BI reports.

 Actionable Results to Improve Your Board.